vriveraPeersyst/docs.xrplevm.org/pages/developers/interacting-with-evm/advanced-guides/cross-chain-transactions/faqs.md

 Examples include:

 - A lending protocol on the EVM sidechain accessed through an XRPL app.
+[See Strobe](https://strobe-protocol.gitbook.io/strobe-protocol/)
 - An options/derivatives protocol on the EVM sidechain accessed through an XRPL app.

 ## What use cases don’t work well with cross-chain apps?